 As mentioned, you need only 3 ingredients, which means each ingredient plays a vital role.

 - Puff pastry – I use frozen puff pastry sheets.
-Allow it to fully thaw before you start making the cake.
+Allow it to thaw completely before you start making the cake.

-- Heavy cream – Either heavy cream or heavy whipping cream will work for this recipe.
+- Heavy cream – Heavy or whipping cream will work for this recipe.
 You want it to be at least 33% fat content.

 - Dulce de leche – I use homemade dulce de leche, but store-bought one will works just fine.

 It’s extremely easy to make this cake, but you do need some ample time for the cake to set, which makes it a perfect make-ahead cake!!

 - Place the puff pastry sheet on a lightly floured surface and roll each pastry sheet into 11×14-inch rectangles.